Japjotsingh02/React-Movie/README.md

 Users should be able to:

-- View the optimal layout for the site depending on their device's screen size
+- View the optimal layout for the site depending on their device's screen size.
-- See hover states for all interactive elements on the page
+- See hover states for all interactive elements on the page.
-- Search Movies and get their details
+- Search Movies and get their details.
+- Reload the page to see session storage on movie lists and individual movie also.

 ### Links